typotheque/text-shaping/docs/unicode.md

 U+200C ZERO WIDTH NON-JOINER (**ZWNJ** [zwɪndʒ]), on the contrary, is only used after a virama to prevent its conjoiner behavior, leaving it to be a killer.
 The ZWNJ effectively terminates an akshara, causing the preceding akshara to be onset-only.

-ZWJ and ZWNJ also have script-specific behaviors defined for Malayalam, Bangla–Asamiya, and Odia.
+ZWJ and ZWNJ also have script-specific behaviors defined for Malayalam, Bangla, and Odia.

 ## 1.4 Character properties